underscoreio/essential-slick/src/pages/2-selecting.md

 select '(message Ref @421681221).content!' from "message" x2
 ~~~

-That is, a select expression for a strange constant string.
+That is a select expression for a strange constant string.

 The `_.content + "!"` expression converts `content` to a string and appends the exclamation point.
 What is `content`?
 It's a `Rep[String]`, not a `String` of the content.